 HikingGears tipsTips for beginners Practice TipsFamily, babies & childrenSnow & cold weather Where to go ?Hiking responsiblyNature Explore

-Or how to explore the mountains around us while respecting the environment?
+Or how to explore the mountains around us while paying attention to the environment?

-Let's get back to the basics of eco-responsible hiking: respect for the natural environment in which we operate.
+Let's get back to the basics: try to adopt the right reflexes for the natural environment in which we go hiking.

 Here, we’ll see how to hike with the lowest possible impact on the fauna, flora and delightful landscapes we want to explore.

-It's a whole issue we need to (re)think about to preserve our hobby and our environment.
+It's a whole issue we need to (re)think about!

 A long weekend in a massif served by the train?